Well, my mouth dropped open on entering. There’s a reason Café Central is so popular with tourists. Inside is like

-Our waiter was particularly friendly.
-And fast.
-And thoughtful.
+Our waiter was particularly friendly, fast, and thoughtful.

 For example, Café Central has an in-house patisserie to create those pieces of culinary art, and my wife’s slice of cake automatically arrived with two forks – just in case I might like a taste.

 After presenting a bill, the waiter would always pull back a step or two to give fumbling people time and space to find their money.
 No pressure, not even with a queue outside.

 Ah, yes, the queues.

 We went at 8am, midweek, in early February and had no trouble getting a table immediately.
-But be warned – queues are likely later in the day and pretty much anytime outside late January and early February.
-Café Central normally serves over half a million guests each year.
-It deserves its popularity, I’d say.
+But be warned: queues are likely later in the day and pretty much anytime outside late January and early February.

 But let’s get back to those little touches that go beyond the usual coffee house experience, like organic breakfast butter scoring 10/10 on the spreadability index, the roll pre-sliced, the croissant the size of a cow, the jam in a sealed collectible jar you can take with you.